Snipers are awesome. Slow-mo is awesome. So Sniper Elite V2 must be really awesome, right?

 Its visuals won’t astound and its third-person action isn’t packed with variety, but the sadistic pleasure of those sniper shots makes Sniper Elite V2 something of a guilty pleasure.

-Sniper Elite v2
+Sniper Elite v2 review

 A game with just the one real trick, but it’s a gory, guilty trick and we quite like it